wdi-red-coral/week_01-day_05-js-objects/README.md

 - Iterate through an object and operate on its elements
 - Define and use methods
 - Use `this` keyword to reference object
-- Model real world entities with javascript
+- Model real world entities with JavaScript

 ## Preparation